foucar/CASS/README.md

 To see what options are available please refer to @ref converter.

-The processing part is the most advanced part. @ref pplist gives an overview of all available postprocessors.
-The parenthesis refers to the postprocessor to look up in the parameter list @ref casssetting to find out which parameters it takes.
+The processing part is the most advanced part. @ref pplist gives an overview of all available Processors.
+The parenthesis refers to the Processor to look up in the parameter list @ref casssetting to find out which parameters it takes.
 In this reference you will also find all available parameters that one can give in the .ini file.
 There are some examples given in
 @ref examples as a starting point for your .ini file.